jaiverma/jaiverma.github.io/_posts/2020-07-01-joern-intro.markdown

 Then we use Joern's `reachableByFlows` API to find a data-flow path from source to sink.

-`NOTE`: Joern does not support inter-procedural data-flow analysis in it's current release.
+`NOTE`: ~~Joern does not support inter-procedural data-flow analysis in it's current release.
 That means it will not track data-flow across function boundaries.
-Anyway, we'll see how to write our queries to do this manually
+Anyway, we'll see how to write our queries to do this manually~~ Joern now supports inter-procedural data-flow analysis!

 Here is the result we get from running our query: